Brandon Graham: Professional career

 After coming close to signing with the New York Giants in 2015, Graham signed a 4-year $26 million contract with $14 million guaranteed with the Eagles to remain with the team.
+In the 2015 season, Graham finished with 6.5 sacks, 51 total tackles, and one pass defended in 16 games and ten starts.

-He posted 59 tackles, two forced fumbles, 11 run stuffs, and 5.5 sacks for the 2016 Philadelphia Eagles.
+He posted 59 tackles, two forced fumbles, and 5.5 sacks for the 2016 Philadelphia Eagles.
 Following the 2016 NFL season, in which he moved back to defensive end under new defensive coordinator Jim Schwartz, he was named to the 2016 All-Pro 2nd Team by the Associated Press.
-He was also named a first team All-Pro by Pro Football Focus and All-NFC by the Pro Football Writers Association. and was rated as the ninth best player in the NFL by Pro Football Focus.
+He was also named a first team All-Pro by Pro Football Focus and All-National Football Conference (NFC) by the Pro Football Writers Association. and was rated as the ninth best player in the NFL by Pro Football Focus.
 He was ranked 93rd by his fellow players on the NFL Top 100 Players of 2017.

-In his 2017 season debut, he recorded four tackles, two sacks, and a pass deflection in the Eagles' 30–10 win over the Washington Redskins.
+In his 2017 season debut, he recorded four tackles, two sacks, and a pass deflection in the Eagles' 30–17 win over the Washington Redskins.
 He earned multiple performance bonuses for the 2017 Philadelphia Eagles when he posted 9.5 sacks and 47 tackles.
 His 9.5 sacks led the team and were a career-high.
 During the 2017–18 NFL playoffs, he tallied two tackles for a loss in the final drive against the Atlanta Falcons on January 13.
 With 2:21 remaining in the fourth quarter of Super Bowl LII, he strip sacked Tom Brady, forcing a fumble recovered by teammate Derek Barnett.
-The Eagles won 41-33.
+The Eagles won 41–33.

 On May 16, 2018, it was revealed that Graham underwent ankle surgery earlier in the month, meaning that he missed some offseason practices.
-In 2018, he recorded 39 combined tackles, four sacks, and a forced fumble.
+In 2018, he recorded 39 combined tackles, four sacks, and a forced fumble in 16 games and starts.

 On March 1, 2019, Graham signed a three-year, $40 million contract extension with the Eagles through the 2021 season.
-In week 5 of the 2019 season against the New York Jets, Graham sacked Luke Falk 3 times in the 31-6 win.
-In week 8 against the Buffalo Bills, Graham recorded a strip sack on Josh Allen and recovered the ball in the 31-13 win.
+In week 5 of the 2019 season against the New York Jets, Graham sacked Luke Falk three times in the 31–6 win.
+In week 8 against the Buffalo Bills, Graham recorded a strip sack on Josh Allen and recovered the ball in the 31–13 win.
+He finished the 2019 season with 8.5 sacks, 50 total tackles (35 solo), and one forced fumble.

+In the 2020 season, Graham had eight sacks, 46 total tackles (35 solo), and two forced fumbles in 16 games and starts.
+He was named to the Pro Bowl for the 2020 season.
+He was ranked 99th by his fellow players on the NFL Top 100 Players of 2021.